 While menstrual fluid will obviously test positive using the blood presumptive and confirmatory tests, these tests cannot distinguish between peripheral blood and menstrual blood.
 The characterization of menstrual blood can be important in sexual assault cases when it is necessary to differentiate between the presence of blood on the victim’s body or on bedding or clothing which has been caused by an injury and the presence of blood in these areas due to menstruation.
 In addition, the presence of victim’s blood on a sexual assault suspect’s clothing could be explained away as a nose bleed or other non-significant injury.
 However, if it can be shown that the blood is actually due to the presence of menstrual fluid, then more intimate contact between the alleged suspect and the victim can be shown to have occurred.

-Advanced Serology utilizes the D-dimer immunological assay to detect the presence of menstrual fluid.
+Ryan Forensic utilizes the a D-dimer immunological assay (Seratec PMB) to detect the presence of menstrual fluid.
 D-dimer is the terminal degradation product of fibrinolysis and menstrual blood has been demonstrated to have a mean concentration of D-dimer 2000 times greater than that of peripheral blood.
-The methodology used by Advanced Serology Laboratory will not yield a false positive result with peripheral blood mixed with semen, saliva, urine or vaginal secretions.
+The methodology we use will not yield a false positive result with peripheral blood mixed with semen, saliva, urine or vaginal secretions.

 Our analysts can microscopically examine possible hairs and fiber evidence in order to answer the following questions: